yanqin-denver/Product-Client-Research-Project/README.md

 # Yan Qin's Work Sample

 Hi there, this is Yan Qin's work sample space.
 I will be posting my projects using R and Python.
-I will also upload machine learning and data science related study&resource sheets.
+I will also upload machine learning and data science related study materials.
 Have fun :)

 ## Python
 1. Prediction of Compressive Strength of Concrete